 How should an AE handle split or negative reviews?

 Reviews don’t always lead to a clear positive or negative decision.
 If peer reviewers’ views diverge and a third party, such as a series editor, isn’t available to assess and advise on the difference of opinion (see If a project is intended for a series, can or should the series editor (or one of the series editors) act as a peer reviewer? above), a useful first step is for the AE to discuss the reports with the author or request a preliminary written response to the reviews to see how an author assimilates and addresses the feedback.
-A commanding author response can make a very compelling case to pursue a project further, even in the face of strong criticism.
-The AE may solicit another review; invite the author to revise and resubmit and then send the project out to be reviewed again; or, in some circumstances, proceed to the faculty board for final approval on the strength of the one supportive review and the author’s thoughtful and thorough response.
-The last option is most likely when a series editor or a faculty board member can also be called upon to weigh in on or contextualize the reviews as well as to offer their view of the project’s merits.
+A commanding author response can make a compelling case to pursue a project further, even in the face of strong criticism.
+The AE may solicit a review from a third reader; invite the author to revise and resubmit and then send the project out to be reviewed again; or, in some circumstances, proceed to the faculty board for final approval on the strength of the one supportive review and the author’s thoughtful and thorough response.
+The last option is most likely when a series editor or a faculty board member can also be called upon to weigh in on or contextualize the reviews, as well as to offer their own view of the project’s merits.

 Is a formal response from the author to the reviews necessary in every case?
 If not, what are the exceptions?

 With some exceptions, a formal response from the author should be solicited before a project is taken to the faculty board for approval.
 Occasional exceptions include cases where the reports are strong, the project is competitive, and the press must move quickly.

 Is it okay for the AE to edit the readers’ reports before sharing them with the author?